seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 - Kyris, Elderly tiefling teaching Melora Infernal
 - Billy Willhelm the butcher monk that works in the butchery
 - Soldrembrod, Dragonborn grandma that works in the butchery
-- Oogrom wolftusk, Albino half Orc professor running the reliquary
+- Oogrom Wolftusk, Albino half Orc professor running the reliquary
 - Kiko would like to have books on language.
 - Things done during down time
   - Melora learns some infernal